FormidableLabs/formidable-playbook/docs/frontend/webpack-source-maps.md

 For *open source applications*, this is fairly easy -- just serve the source map alongside the application code.
-There's no worry about the real source code getting out to the public, so for an application like `app1.js` and a source map file of `app1.js.map`, a simple `sourceMappingUrl` comment like:
+There's no worry about the real source code getting out to the public, so for an application like `app1.js` and a source map file of `app1.js.map`, a simple `sourceMappingURL` comment like:

 ```js
 //# sourceMappingURL=app1.js.map